 The Queen Victoria Hospital for Women and Babies was located at 61 Albion Street Annandale, in Sydney's inner west.
 The building dates from 1845 but the hospital was founded by George Lewis in 1895.
 It catered to both married and unmarried mothers.
-Unmarried mothers were not charged for their stay in the home but attended to other patients.
+Unmarried mothers were not charged for their stay in the home but attended to other patients and completed chores.

 Medical records are held by Prince of Wales Hospital (1953 to 1978).
 Social work records are held by Community Services' Adoption Information Unit.